raspberrypilearning/visualising-sorting-with-python/lesson-1/worksheet.md

 Academics in the fields of Mathematics, the Sciences and the Humanities often need to present the data from their research and experiments.

 A key tool used by many academics is the Python programming language along with a library called Matplotlib.
-Infact Matplotlib is fast becoming the standard graphing tool used in Scientific publications.
+In fact Matplotlib is fast becoming the standard graphing tool used in Scientific publications.

 In this lesson, you will be learning how to use Python to create lists of numbers, and then using matplotlib to graph those numbers.